clear-blue-technologies-inc/AbstractionLayer/README.md

 The main application code hasn't changed so I know the logic is correct.
 It will print as long as the ported code works.
 If it doesn't print I can eliminate the main application code as a potential source of the bug since it's already been tested and has not changed.

-## Reduce dependancies on chip vendors
+### Reduce dependancies on chip vendors
-This abstraction layer allows easy(ier) changes away from drivers and build tools offered by your chip vendor.
-If you mix in vendor specific tools and drivers directly alongside your application, the application will develop a strong dependancy on it as it's size and complexity increases.
+An abstraction layer allows easy(ier) changes away from drivers and build tools offered by your chip vendor.
+If you mix in vendor specific tools and drivers directly alongside your application, the application will develop a strong dependancy on the vendor as it's size and complexity increases.
 Some of these dependancies are:
 - return types
 - parameters
 - function names

 It will be difficult to port software like this to other platforms.

 Never say never.

-Anything can happen in a project with a long or even indefinite lifetime including having/wanting to support another processor or switch vendors.
-If you don't pay attention to how your application manages dependancies even a smaller hardware change like a bluetooth chip, RTC, ADC, network switch can surprise you with how embedded it's become in your applications correctness.
+Anything can happen in a project with a long or even indefinite lifetime including having/wanting to support another processor or switch vendors which neccesitates the need for a software port.
+If you don't pay attention to how your application manages dependancies then even a smaller hardware change like a bluetooth chip, RTC, ADC, or network switch can surprise you with how embedded it's become in your applications correctness.

-If you depend on an abstraction:
+Alternatively, if you depend on an abstraction:
 - the return type almost never changes.
 - the parameters almost never change.
 - the function name almost never changes.

-I say almost because it can be challenging to develop an abstraction layer that can support every driver on the market, but _almost never change_ is better than _certainly will change_.
+We say almost because it can be challenging to develop an abstraction layer that can support every driver on the market, but _almost never change_ is better than _certainly will change_.